MCL: 380.1280f Assessments

 Districts should keep in mind that if the Extensive Assessment that they have selected for this legislation does not assess a specific skill, an additional assessment may be necessary for some students.
 It is difficult to provide one extensive assessment that will meet all of the needs of all students.
 Therefore, a district should ensure that local assessment systems used for this legislation align with the full spectrum of English Language Arts academic standards and meet the needs of all the learners as identified through instruction, observation and initial assessment screening.

-The Action Team puts forth the following best practices for districts to consider when selecting and using assessments for Early Literacy Initiatives:
+Districts should remember the following when selecting and using assessments for Early Literacy Initiatives:

 Use and Collect Assessment Data: Assessment data provide a powerful tool for educators as they make decisions about instruction.
 Data from assessments should be combined with Formative data including observation, peer- and self-reflection, and instructional evaluation of student performance.